renato-curto/expo-ipt/README.md

 Download `stable-diffusion-v1-5` from [Hugging Face](https://huggingface.co/Comfy-Org/stable-diffusion-v1-5-archive/blob/main/v1-5-pruned-emaonly-fp16.safetensors) and place it into `./expo-ipt/ComfyUI_windows_portable/ComfyUI/models/checkpoints/`.

+To make ComfyUI accessible from other computers on your network, locate your machine's IP address (e.g., 192.168.15.13), choose an available port (e.g., 7000), and edit the file `./expo-ipt/ComfyUI_windows_portable/run_nvidia_gpu.bat`.
+Add the following arguments `--listen 192.168.15.13 --port 7000`, right after `ComfyUI\main.py`.

+On the first run, you may need to grant the application access to the network or configure the Windows Firewall accordingly.

 ##### ComfyUI Manager

 Go to `./expo-ipt/` and clone the repository: